Roland Hayes (1887-1977)

 Musical excerpt “Vesti la giubba” from Pagliacci by Ruggiero Leoncavallo, recorded by Roland Hayes in 1918, from Lost Sounds: Blacks and the Birth of the Recording Industry, 1891-1922, companion CD to the book Lost Sounds by Tim Brooks.
 Archeophone Records, 2005.

 The author thanks Reginald Didham of the Boston Conservatory for speaking with Afrika Hayes-Lambe, who kindly supplied information related to her father’s cause of death.
-The author also thanks musicologist Dr. Dominique-René de Lerma for getting confirmation from Boston General Hospital on Hayes’ date of death.
+The author also owes another debt of gratitude to the late musicologist, Dr. Dominique-René de Lerma, for obtaining confirmation from Boston General Hospital on Hayes’ date of death.